Application Settings

 IMatch allows you to change the text size for the Metadata Panel, Keywords Panel, Attributes Panel and the VarToy app independely.

-IMatch scales the user interface automatically, increasing font sizes, window layouts etc. when you run it on a high-resolution display.
-You can change the size of the icons used for toolbars tree controls, the file window etc. to your taste via the application settings.
+IMatch scales the user interface automatically, increasing font sizes, icon sizes, window layouts etc. when you run it on a high-resolution display.
+You can change the size of the icons used for ribbons tree controls, the file window etc. to your taste via the application settings.
 The Metadata, Keyword and Attribute panels also have separate font size controls which work independent from the Windows font sizes.

-These settings allow you to configure IMatch to meet your screen size and requirements perfectly.
+The settings in the User Interface group allow you to configure IMatch to meet your screen size and requirements perfectly.
+You can configure menu font size. ribbon icon size, tree control icon size and more.

 IMatch stores all settings in the global settings database.